An Entire Building of Trendy Korea in Tsuruhashi Korea Town♡

 The selection ranges from Shin Ramyun which has become pretty common in Japan (I love it!) to other ramyeon (ramen) some of which I’d never seen.
 Thank goodness there’s a hot pepper labeling that indicates the 5 levels of spiciness—they make it easy to try these various noodles.

 They also have kimchi, naengmyeon cold noodles, frozen foods, and even meats.
-Finding ingredients here and taking them home to enjoy Korean food at home sounds really nice, especially when dining out is not the greatest option (because of covid).
+Finding ingredients here and taking them home to enjoy Korean food at home sounds really nice.

 ● Trendy Korean Cosmetics and Jewelries